Category:

 Having the proper supply chain technology in place is essential for executing this process properly.
 When you’re using a supply chain planning suite, for example, you’ll have access to advanced forecasting tools, inventory analytics, and supplier tracking features, which give you real-time visibility into your operations.

-These tools are also critical for supply chain planning because they don’t just supply you with raw data: they also give you insights.
+These tools are also critical for supply chain planning because they don’t just give you raw data: they also give you key insights.
 Immediately, you’ll quickly know what you’re going to sell, what you need to buy, and what you’re out of, so you can make rapid fire decisions that help your business thrive.

 2. Establish strong collaboration and communication practices